Jacob Morrow-Spitzer

 Bio:

-Jacob Morrow-Spitzer is a fourth-year PhD candidate studying nineteenth and early twentieth century Jewish history.
-His research interests include the intersections of Jewish life, politics, citizenship, and race/racism.
-His dissertation, “State Matters: American Jewish Politics in the Age of Citizenship, 1876-1924,” studies the debates and political mobilizations among Jews to create a lasting and stable citizenship in the critical decades of American state building between Reconstruction and the end of mass migration from Europe.
-In 2022 he published an article in American Jewish History entitled “The ‘Theoretical Jew’ Versus the ‘Southern Jew’: Black Perceptions of Jewish Whiteness in the Nineteenth-Century American South.”
-His work has also appeared in Southern Jewish History and Haaretz.
-His most recent projects have been supported by fellowships from the American Academy of Jewish Research and the American Jewish Archives.
-At Yale, he also facilitates the Modern Jewish History Colloquium and is a Graduate Writing Fellow at the Poorvu Center for Teaching and Learning.
+Jacob Morrow-Spitzer is a PhD candidate studying modern Jewish history.
+His research interests are at the intersections of American Jewish life, politics, citizenship, immigration, and race/racism.
+His dissertation, “Jewish Citizenship Politics in the Age of American State Transformation, 1850-1935” traces debates and political movements among Jews in the United States to secure and maintain equal citizenship between the end of the slavery and the birth of the modern liberal nation.
+In 2022 he published an article in American Jewish History titled “The ‘Theoretical Jew’ Versus the ‘Southern Jew’: Black Perceptions of Jewish Whiteness in the Nineteenth-Century American South.”
+His academic and translation work have also appeared in Southern Jewish History and the Yiddish Studies journal In Geveb.
+His projects have been supported by fellowships from the American Academy of Jewish Research, the American Jewish Historical Society, the Tauber Center (Brandeis), the Feinstein Center (Temple), the Pearlstein/Lipov Center (Charleston), the American Jewish Archives, and the John Morton Blum Fellowship from Yale.
+For the 2024-25 academic year, Jacob will be the Sid and Ruth Lapidus Graduate Fellow at the Center for Jewish History’s Institute for Advanced Research in New York.
+At Yale, he also facilitates the Modern Jewish History Colloquium and works as a Graduate Writing Fellow at the Poorvu Center for Teaching and Learning.
+He is a Graduate Affiliate of Grace Hopper College.

-Please feel free to reach out to Jacob with questions about Jewish history or any other relevant topic.
+Please feel free to reach out to Jacob with questions about Jewish history or any other relevant topic!